we’ve got a lot of time for Pride

 “Being queer to me means being part of a community where being yourself is always enough.”

 To us, being queer means being here.
-It means existing.
+It means existing, living, freely.
+Whatever that looks like.
 Sometimes that may be shouting, marching, fighting for a seat at the table.
 Sometimes being queer is having a cup of tea in front of the TV, snuggled into the person we love.
 Or when we can finally look at ourselves in the mirror and know that the person looking back is enough.
 It’s not having to weaponize our words anymore, because we’re safe, with friends who love and accept us.
 Being queer means passing on the lessons that we learn – so that when the next generation come out to their parents, they will be hugged and told that they can be, and love, whoever they want.
 Not shamed into secrecy and self-loathing.
 Being queer means letting go of shame – shame is a speed bump on the journey to happiness.
 We aren’t born with shame; shame is given to us by others.
 We must try to let go of shame and remember it’s not ours to carry.
-Being queer is everything.
 It’s a fact and a feeling at the same time.
 It’s hard to define what it means to be queer.
 All we can tell you is that being queer and supporting the LGBTQIA+ community is something to be very proud of.
 In the month of June and for the rest of time.

 Although our experiences, definitions and identities may be different.
 The one thing Pride month and the LGBTQIA+ community continues to teach us, is that we are not alone, and that this resilient community is worth celebrating.